preejackie/GSoC-2019-LLVM/index.md

-## Introduction
+## Here we are Orcs

 Hi, I’m Praveen, this is a write-up of my Google Summer of Code 2019 with LLVM Compiler Infrastructure.
-I hope many of you know what LLVM is if not, there is a plethora of content available over the web, check it out!
+LLVM is a modern compiler toolchain, checkout [llvm](https://llvm.org/).

-### LLVM
+### LLVM Community
 LLVM is not a million lines of code, but it is a group of people who make it possible :) This applies to all Open Source Orgs.
 Over time I find the culture in LLVM is extremely friendly (mainly for newcomers).
 LLVM developers are very friendly and kind enough to explain whatever LLVM concepts.
 I used to ask very stupid questions like (hey, how to traverse a Basic Block) and still does :)  Basically, they are just a bunch of cool folks!
 I highly recommend anyone to be part of this awesome community.
 Seriously, you can take my words.

 This wouldn’t have happened without my 2 mentors - Lang Hames & David Blaikie.
 Over this course of time, they gave me incredible support and helped me to understand LLVM, development process, how ORC works, etc. They both work on LLVM as their day job, Cool right?